 All Palomar College apprenticeship programs are in partnership with local unions.
-Palomar College partners with four training centers to provide training programs for the following occupations:
+Palomar College partners with three training centers to provide training programs for the following occupations:

 Students who enroll and pass apprenticeship classes through Palomar earn college credit.
 Students who complete all of the requirements of an apprenticeship program will earn a:

 - Certificate of Achievement from Palomar College in addition to a